 For the sake of travel, India can be broken up into four major regions.

-Kerala and the South: The backwaters of Kerala are India’s lesser-known gems, offering visitors the opportunity to explore the coconut groves and paddy fields of the Southern states.
-You can hold up in luxury 5-star accommodations or stay in rustic over-water shacks.
-Diving enthusiasts can also consider the Andaman or Lakshadweep islands off India’s Southern coast.
+Kerala and the south: The backwaters of Kerala are India’s lesser-known gems, offering visitors the opportunity to explore the coconut groves and paddy fields of the southern states.
+You can hole up in luxury 5-star accommodations or stay in rustic over-water shacks.
+Diving enthusiasts might also consider the Andaman or Lakshadweep islands off India’s southern coast.

-Calcutta and the East: Some of the country’s most prominent cultural and historical figures hail from its East coast.
-From the banks of the Ganges, India’s most sacred river, to the colonial architecture of Calcutta and temples of Bhubaneshwar, a visit to this region will provide a deep understanding of the country’s art and religions.
+Calcutta and the east: Some of the country’s most prominent cultural and historical figures hail from its east coast.
+From the banks of the Ganges, India’s most sacred river, to the colonial architecture of Calcutta and the temples of Bhubaneshwar, a visit to this region will provide a deep understanding of the country’s art and religions.

 While there are a lot of reasons to visit India with the family, there are certain things that first-time travelers, particularly from the West, should pay attention to:

-Food: As mentioned earlier, the food is one of the best things about India.
-It’s best to eat in established restaurants (over street vendors) and to avoid anything that is not cooked, like cold salads, unless you are in an upscale restaurant (you’ll know when you are paying international prices).
+• As mentioned earlier, the food is one of the best things about India.
+It’s safest to eat in established restaurants (instead of street vendors) and to avoid anything that is not cooked, like cold salads, unless you are in an upscale restaurant (you’ll know when you are paying international prices).

-Car seats: You’ll be hard pressed to find seats in or for cars outside the major cities, so take your own if it is something you are particular about.
-Most cars have seat belts but you may find yourself in a rikshaw or taxi without one.
-Hold tight, and remember that many have been here before you, and survived!
+• You’ll be hard pressed to find seats in or for cars outside the major cities, so take your own if it is something you are particular about.
+Most cars have seat belts, but you may find yourself in a rickshaw or taxi without one.
+Hold tight, and remember that many have been here before you and survived!

-Safety: Indians are welcoming and hospitable people but as with any country with a lot of poverty, petty crime is always a concern.
-Keep your bags and personal items close to your person at all times and try to leave your valuables in the hotel safe.
+• Indians are welcoming and hospitable people, but as with any country with a lot of poverty, petty crime is always a concern.
+Keep bags and personal items close to your person at all times and try to leave your valuables in the hotel safe.